nata1993/tarbimise_graafik/blog.md

 ## Fourth hardship...

-### So SLOW!!!!
+### So SLOW!!!

 When you have a lot of datapoints and you have to iterate all of them through, you know it will take some time to iterate through.
 And then you face the wall of waiting...
 Its already irritating when its not snappy, its irritating when it takes couple of seconds, even worse when it takes even longer offcourse.
 I needed to draw a graph from roughly 700 datapoints.
 Its not much per se but it took around 1.7-2 seconds to itretare through and draw a graph from it.
 The graph was still incomplite so in the process of making such file to have already 1.7-2 seconds of data reading and partial graph drawing, well its already too much and only on roughtly 700 datapoints.
 Lets see what we can do first and the simpliest.